Home / Procedures / ABO Incompatible Liver Transplant in Gurgaon

 What is the cost of ABO incompatible liver transplant in Gurgaon? expand_more

-The average cost of ABO-incompatible liver transplant in Gurgaon is 15 Lakhs to 25 Lakhs.
-However, it depends on factors such as the type of transplant, pre-transplant desensitisation therapy, hospital stay, and post-transplant care.
-A detailed consultation with a liver transplant specialist helps determine the exact treatment plan and cost.
+The average cost of ABO-incompatible liver transplant in Gurgaon is 18 Lakhs to 22 Lakhs.
+However, the exact cost depends on factors such as the type of transplant, hospital stay, and post-transplant care.

 How long does recovery take after a liver transplant? expand_more

 Most patients stay in the hospital for about 2-3 weeks after surgery.
-Full recovery and gradual return to normal activities typically occur within 2-3 months, with regular follow-up and lifelong immunosuppressive medications.
+Full recovery and gradual return to normal activities typically occur within 2-3 months, with regular follow-up.

 's Medical Content Team